martinha1909/Linux-Self-Protect/README.md

 A list of known bugs can be found under `doc/bugs`

+## Notes
+Commits from this project was done in a private repository and recently made public.
+Hence, this repository was imported from that private repository and therefore no commit history can be found

 # Prerequisites
 ## Build
 This project can be built using the `build.sh` script under `src/build.sh`.
 Please note that everything in this build script currently uses <b>relative paths</b>, so the current working directory <b>MUST</b> be under `src/` for this build script to work.